samuherek/ghi/README.md

 ### TODO:
+[ ] highlight the already selected commands in the search list.

+[ ] hitting enter in the search list will toggle it in and out of the list.

 [ ] removing query to emtpy one does not reset the serach after the 1 char left.

 [ ] add the build binary to my paths so I can start using it on the laptop